khegglu/khegglu.github.io/docs/documentation/notes.md

 ## Registry:

 ```
+# For entering a hex value, the /d flag requires that you preface the 8-character hex value with 0x.
+E.g: /d 0x00000015

 # This registry key when set gives a CLI prompt for credentials instead of a pop-up box!
 Set-ItemProperty "HKLM:\SOFTWARE\Microsoft\PowerShell\1\ShellIds" -Name ConsolePrompting -Value $true